dataiku/dss-visual-edit/docs/get-started.md

 Create and run a _reset edits_ scenario with an "Initialize editlog" Step.
 This type of scenario step is provided by the plugin and can be found toward the end of the list of available steps.

 ![](scenario_initialize_editlog.png)

-### Behind the scenes

-When opening the webapp in your browser, the same code as in the recipes is executed, from the original dataset and the editlog, in order to present an edited view of the data.

-Edits made via the webapp instantly add rows to the _editlog_.
-The _edits_ and _edited_ datasets are updated only when you run the corresponding recipes.

 ## Use edits in the Flow